 Patients come to this clinic over the course of their disease, beginning with the first diagnosis.
 Some patients will find it helpful to attend each clinic; others will attend less often according to their personal needs.

 Our team members have special knowledge in treating patients with ALS, post-polio syndrome, muscle diseases, nerve diseases or myasthenia gravis.
 We work together as a team to provide the best possible care in a way that meets patients' needs:

-- Kathy Robinson and Marilyn Cocke, Physical Therapist: Helps patients to improve their ability to move, walk, breathe and perform daily activities.
+- Kathy Robinson and Marilyn Cocke, physical therapists: helps patients to improve their ability to move, walk, breathe and perform daily activities

 This clinic also offers patients the choice of meeting with other people with ALS in a support group setting.
 This support group is led by a social worker.

-Our social worker can help patients who need travel help to visit this clinic and/or who have insurance questions.
+Our social worker can help patients who need travel help to visit this clinic or who have insurance questions.